wilhelmpaulm/ckad-reviewer/1_basics.md

 - creates a deployment in the specified namescpace

+> `kubectl expose deployment examplehttpapp --port 80`

+- exposes a deployment by creating a service

 ## Get deployments, pods, etc.

 > `kubectl get namespaces` or `kubectl get ns`